AdobeDocs/experience-manager-guides.en/help/product-guide/native-pdf/add-barcode.md

 ### Use the CSS style to generate the barcode

+You can generate the barcode in different ways.
+Some of the examples are as follows:

 **Example 1**

  Add a barcode placeholder in the template header and apply the style: